estherwaiyaki/Phase_3-project/README.md

 The modelling consideration:
 1. Task Type: This project involves classification to predict customer churn.
 2. Models: We'll experiment with logistic regression, decision trees, random forests, and gradient boosting.
-3. Overfitting Management: We'll address overfitting using SMOTE and hyper parameter tuning.
+3. Class Imbalance Management: We'll address overfitting using SMOTE and hyper parameter tuning.
 4. Regularization: We'll use regularization techniques like L1 or L2 regularization to prevent overfitting.
 5. Validation: We'll employ k-fold cross-validation to ensure our models gen generalize well.
 6. Loss Functions: We'll use entropy loss and gini for model training.